evatitan/langRead/2025/Atomic_habits.md

 - **Habit stacking** is a strategy you can use to pair a new habit with a current habit.
 - The habit stacking formula is : After [CURRENT HABIT], I will [NEW HABIT].

-Chapter 6 Motivation is overrated, Environment often matters more
+Chapter 6 Motivation is overrated, environment often matters more
 - Small changes in context can lead to large changes in behavior over time.
 - Every habit is **initiated** by a cue.
 We are more likely to notice cues that stand out.
 - Make the cues of good habits obvious in your environment.